 2012 – Release location was not included in the model because outplants were released at only two locations and of the two locations, one was utilized on only a single day, late in the season and at high density.
 Therefore we are unable to parse the effect of release location from the effects of release group density or release day.
 After model selection, only a single predictor was included in the final model: release group density (Table 6).
-The effect of release group density is presented on the response scale (TLF) in supplemental figure 1a.
+The effect of release group density was positive and is presented on the response scale (TLF) in supplemental figure 1a.

 2013 - Release location was not included in the model because outplants were released at only three locations and there was strong collinearity between release location and release day.
 Salmon were released at one location only after releases at the other two locations were complete.
 Therefore we are unable to parse the effect of release location from the effect of release day.
 After model selection, three predictors were included in the final model: release group sex ratio, release group density and release day (Table 6).
+TLF decreased with increasingly male sex ratio of release groups, but the range of sex ratios include more strongly male-biased than female biased ratios.
+There was an second order effect of the density of release groups with an optimal density around 50 individuals, and reduced TLF further from this optimal value.
+Finally, individuals released later in the season were estimated to have higher TLF.
 The effect of these predictors is presented on the response scale (TLF) in supplemental figures 1b, 1c and 1d, respectively.

 2014 – Release location was not included in the model because of collinearity between release location and release day.
 Therefore we are unable to parse the effect of release location from the effect of release day.
 After model selection, two predictors and their interaction were included in the final model: sex, release group density, and sex * release group density (Table 6).
-The effect of these predictors is presented on the response scale (TLF) in supplemental figures 1e.
+Males were estimated to have lower fitness overall and the overall effect of density was negative, but the difference in the effect of density between sexes was strong enough that females were estimated have higher TLF at the lower range of densities used in individual release groups (less than approximately 50 individuals), and males were predicted to have higher TLF at high densities (more than approximately 50 individuals)The effect of these predictors is presented on the response scale (TLF) in supplemental figures 1e.

 2015 - Release location was not included in the model because of strongly unbalanced releases among the three locations used in 2015.
 Therefore we did not evaluate the effect of release location.
 After model selection, four predictors and two interactions were included in the final model: release day, sex, release group density, release group sex ratio, sex * release group density and sex * release sex ratio (Table 6).
+Individuals released later in the season were estimated to have a higher TLF.
+Sex, release group density, and release group sex ratio did not have significant main effects, but were included in the model because of significant interactions.
+Males were estimated to have an optimal TLF at a slightly male-biased sex ratio, while females were estimated to have a monotonically increasing TLF as sex ratios became more male-biased.
+Both males and females had increased TLF when released in smaller groups, but this effect was stronger in males than females.
 The effect of these predictors is presented on the response scale (TLF) in supplemental figures 1f, 1g and 1h.